JuliaControl/DiscretePIDs.jl/README.md

 The parameters $K, T_i, T_d$ may be updated using the functions, `set_K!, set_Ti!, set_Td!`.

+The numeric type used by the controller (the `T` in `DiscretePID{T}`) is determined by the types of the parameters.
+To use a custom number type, e.g., a fixed-point number type, simply pass the parameters as that type, see example below.
+The controller will automatically convert measurements and references to this type before performing the control calculations.

 ## Example using ControlSystems:
 The following example simulates the PID controller using ControlSystems.jl.
 We will simulate a load disturbance $d(t) = 1$ entering on the process input, while the reference is $r(t) = 0$.